dannymagnus/CI_MS2_Space-Trek/README.md

 1. As a first time user I want to be able to contact the site owner easily
 2. As a first time user, I want to be able to navigate the site quickly and easily
 3. As a first time user I want to be able to interactively increase my knowledge about space and the solar system.
-4. As a first time user, I want to find some wedding stationery that will set the tone of my wedding and give that ‘wow’ factor.
+4. As a first time user I want to be able to play a test my knowledge quiz
 5. As a first time user, I want to be able to see some indication of prices and timescales so I know whether this product is right for me.
 6. As a first time user, I want to be able to contact the business if I have any initial queries easily.
 7. As a first time user, I want to work with a brand that is trustworthy and credible as the wedding will be one of the most important days of my life.